Steve Wright's VFXIO.com - Insdustrial Strength Training for Visual Effects Compositing Artists!

 September 2009

 3D (stereoscopic) movies are exploding in popularity but it may come as a shock that many of them are not actually filmed in stereo.
 Even some cgi films that are already 3D productions are filmed flat then later converted to 3D.
 Shooting live action in stereo is fraught with so many problems and additional expenses that many film makers avoid it like the plague.
-The answer is increasingly to shoot the movie flat then convert it to 3D in post-production.
-Read more…
+The answer is increasingly to shoot the movie flat then convert it to 3D in post-production...
+Read more about From Flat to 3D

 Shake the Undead